 Buying rural property

 The sale and purchase of farms and rural properties requires special consideration.
 Farms are unique and the transaction may involve not only the sale of the physical land and structures, but other assets relating to the business of the farming enterprise such as crops, stock, plant, and machinery.

 When buying rural property, you should ensure that its intended purpose is allowed under its zoning and by council, and that any proposed farming activities are feasible.
 Various issues can hinder your farming enterprise such as the presence of chemical residues, livestock and plant diseases, noxious weeds, and animals.

 Government bodies will play a role in answering enquiries about these issues.
-We have extensive knowledge and experience in rural property transactions and can recommend the relevant searches and enquiries before a contract is entered to minimise the risk of issues affecting the land and your proposed activities.
+Our Townsville property lawyers have extensive knowledge and experience in rural property transactions and can recommend the relevant searches and enquiries before a contract is entered to minimise the risk of issues affecting the land and your proposed activities.

 Plant, equipment, and livestock to be included in the sale should be listed in an inventory attached to the contract.
 As these assets form part of the farming enterprise, the parties may need to be advised regarding how the price should be apportioned.